fasihahmad/octopress-junkjam/source/_posts/2016-05-28-summer-trends-dos-and-donts.markdown

 Denims are tough at looks do not spoil your look wearing traditional accessories at all!

 ## OFF-SHOULDERS & TUNICS
-Off shoulders are always gives a cool pretty n hot look to u colors n darks will be good at its option!
+Off shoulders are always gives a cool pretty and hot look to you colors and darks will be good at its option!

 {% img https://cloud.githubusercontent.com/assets/1082157/15628320/ddeb9852-251b-11e6-913d-2d72c7379841.JPG Off Shoulders & Tunic %}
 ### How to wear it